mcyph/speedysvc/README.rst

   REST, so as to allow services to use the same code.
   If this was to be implemented, it would likely allow requests via GET/POST only using the the encoding defined using server method decorators.
-Swagger/OpenAPI are interesting, but requires a fair amount of boilerplate and would require maintaining documentation multiple times, so are not a goal of this project.
+Swagger/OpenAPI are interesting, but require a fair amount of boilerplate and would require maintaining documentation multiple times, so are not a goal of this project.